Ever get a haunting sense of deja vu when you flip through fashion magazines instead of food magazines? Us, too.

 Maybe what the world needs is a single currency.
 Like jars of this sweet, rich bacon jam.
 It makes everything better.

 In Paris, everything looks like dessert.
-Or so sees Susan Hochbaum, who finds her muse in sweet sculptures of butter, cream, and sugar.
+Everything.
+Or so says Susan Hochbaum, who sees sweet muses at every turn.

 David divulges his mental music queue, a groovin’ jukebox that loops over and over and over again.